richardturnnidge/i2c_lessons/README.md

 This is a 128x64 pixel oLed display controlled via an i2c connection.

+Useful to note: The i2c module only allows sending of data, you cannot read what is in its memory.
+So, for text or simple graphics as per the example code, it is easy just to send what you want to draw.
+But, if you want to set individual pixels, draw lines, circles, etc, it needs a display buffer on the computer side, then blitz the necessary changes as required.
+This is a bit trickier, and I haven't included that.
+This is what the mainstream libraries do, by Adafruit, etc.

 Default bus address: $3C, some are $78, or $7A

 ![](./images/oled.png)